mobindustry/emojikeyboard/README.md

     <item android:drawable="@drawable/doc_blue" android:maxLevel="1"/>
 </level-list>
 ```
+## Keyboard without panel
+To use keyboard see KeyboardActivity code in sample project

 To add your own stickers on the keyboard, you need to put them in a /assets/stickers/